dannynoonan/transcript-playground/README.md

 # Project overview

-This project defines a simple, standardized data model into which any dialogue-driven television series can be transformed, persisted, and indexed, then builds text analytics / AI / ML features against that normalized/indexed transcript corpus.
+`transcript-playground` defines a simple, standardized data model into which any dialogue-driven television series can be transformed, persisted, and indexed, then builds text analytics / AI / ML features against that normalized/indexed transcript corpus.

 As of this writing, properly ingested/normalized show transcripts can:
-* combine character- and location-based faceting with free text "bag of words" search against scene dialogue and descriptions
+* combine character- and location-based faceting with free text bag-of-words search against scene dialogue and descriptions
-* combine ElasticSearch-native bag-of-words search with embeddings from pretrained Word2Vec and OpenAI transformer models to expand search and recommendation features
+* combine ES-native BOW-search with embeddings from pretrained Word2Vec and OpenAI transformer models to expand search and recommendation features
 * leverage OpenAI embeddings for basic classification and clustering operations

 # Tech stack overview